 A lot of people interested in natural cleaning use essential oils to fragrance their homemade cleaning products, particularly citrus, but it’s worth noting that limonene which is naturally present in citrus fragrances converts to formaldehyde, a know carcinogen, when used indoors.

 Also make sure you source your essential oil from a country of origin that doesn’t support animal testing.
 If you’re debating whether to invest in organic essential oils over non-organic just be aware that most ‘organic’ products aren’t 100% organic and may only need to a small percentage of organic ingredients in them to be allowed use the term on their label.
 So although I’m completely pro-organic, check the label to make sure you’re not being hoodwinked.
-You’ll find a list of Irish and UK suppliers of essential oils in my blog post on toxin-free home fragrances
+You’ll find a list of Irish and UK suppliers of essential oils in my article on toxin-free home fragrances

 Premade Cleaning Products